Circumvallate placenta: Diagnosis

-Treatment/Management
+Treatment and management

 Although there is no cure or specific treatment for restoration of the circumvallate placenta, there are ways to decrease the risks of possible complications prior to birth or attempt to manage complications if they develop.
 If circumvallate placenta is diagnosed during pregnancy, physicians may offer recommendations to reduce the risks of associated complications such as lower birth weight and placental abruption.

 Decreased birth weight is a major concern associated with circumvallate placenta.
 Infants born with birth weights that are lower than expected per their gestational age oftentimes end up requiring extra support in the neonatal intensive care unit (NICU).
 To assist in the monitoring of appropriate fetal growth, a physician may recommend more frequent growth checks during pregnancy if circumvallate placenta is suspected.
 If a fetus is not growing satisfactorily, premature delivery, via vaginal delivery or caesarean section, may be recommended, with C-section being more favorable compared to vaginal delivery.

 In women experiencing a placental abruption associated with circumvallate placenta, physicians will normally advocate for frequent growth checks, hospital bed rest, early delivery, and, if necessary, emergency C-section.
 Likewise, IV fluids and blood transfusions can also be given to patients with a placental abruption in attempts to increase blood pressure and minimize the effects of severe blood loss.

 If oligohydramnios occurs as a result of a circumvallate placenta, a treatment called amnioinfusion may be considered to replenish the amount of lost amniotic fluid within the amniotic sac.
 Amnioinfusion may help in preventing underdevelopment of the lungs.

 If diagnosed with a circumvallate placenta, consistent fetal monitoring by a licensed physician can help to prevent and/or reduce the effects of associated complications that may occur.
 Additionally, healthy lifestyle choices, a well-balanced and nutritious diet, adequate rest, and cessation of alcohol and tobacco products can also help to prevent the incidence of a circumvallate placenta and its associated complications.
 If diagnosed with a circumvallate placenta, in association with other threatening pregnancies complications, emergency cesarean section will most likely be suggested by a physician.